Grand Island East Channel Light

 In 2000, 85 volunteers worked steadily for thirty days, and completed 75% of a 300 ft seawall to protect the light.

 In 2000, the light has been restored and the wall completed.

-It is part of a listing on the National Register of Historic Places, Reference #80004835.
-Name of Listing: HISTORIC ENGINEERING & INDUSTRIAL SITES IN MICHIGAN TR.
+It is part of a listing on the National Register of Historic Places.
 It is not listed on the state registry.

 Access

 The most common way to see the light is to take either of the cruises out of Munising (Shipwreck Tour or Pictured Rocks tour), or Grand Island Cruises, all of which pass by this light and pause for photographers.
 Alternatively, sea kayak tours of Grand Island are a good way to see this light.
 Daily trips are available from Memorial Day weekend through October 10.
 Sea Kayaking is a popular method of exploring the island and is the best way to see it, although it is a serious trip in dangerous and cold water, which should not be undertaken lightly or without proper equipment (dress for the water temperature, not the air temperature).
 Guides are available.
 The most efficient port of entry for a sea kayak is from the harbor at Munising.

 Out of Munising, Shipwreck Tours and Pictured Rocks Cruises offer boat tours that pass closely by this lighthouse.
 The ferry to tour Grand Island is available, but does not pass by either Grand Island lighthouses.
 They are located on private property and are not accessible.

-The lighthouse is owned privately, and the grounds, dwelling and tower are closed.
+The lighthouse is owned privately, and the grounds, dwelling, and tower are closed to the public.